mcsanchez093/CS3358-Data-Structures/README.md

 # CS 3358 - Data-Structures
-Assignments for Data Structure.
+Assignments: not all met the requirements 100%
-Note: not all met the requirements 100%
+Labs: missing starting files, will add them soon!